-What is Astigmatism?
+What Is Astigmatism?

 Astigmatism is a condition of the eye in which the cornea has an irregular or odd shape.
-This makes light reflect through the eye and on to the retina in an uneven manner and causes focus problems, making your vision blurry.
+This makes light reflect through the eye and onto the retina in an uneven manner and causes focus problems, making your vision blurry.

-While most people believe that astigmatism is a genetic condition, and that there is nothing that can be done to improve it other than wearing contacts, or having risky refractive surgery, this may not be the case.
+While most people believe that astigmatism is a genetic condition and that there is nothing that can be done to improve it other than wearing contacts or having risky refractive surgery, this may not be the case.

-There are actually indications that stress of the eye can cause, or more often worsen the condition, and that eliminating these stressors can improve astigmatism of the eye.
+There are actually indications that stress of the eye can cause, or more often worsen, the condition and that eliminating these stressors can improve astigmatism of the eye.

-Ocular Stress and How to Avoid it
+Ocular Stress and How to Avoid It

 - Reading: Reading books or newspapers was hard enough on our eyes.
 Now we also have to take into consideration electronic reading devices like Kindle, Nook, or tablets.
 This means that even after working with a computer during the day, you may be coming home and spending even more time in front of an electronic screen.
 This is just adding to the eye strain and stress.